-Density fraction analysis is a globally patented method for the qualitative and quantitative analysis of the composition of plastics.
-With density fraction analysis for the technological control of recycling processes, we offer a method for the analysis and evaluation of waste streams that meets the most modern demands for reproducibility, diversity and effectiveness.
+The worldwide patented density fraction analysis remains the only method on the market for qualitative and quantitative analysis of the composition of plastics.
+With density fraction analysis, which is fuzzy enough to cope with the problems of large roughages such as homogeneous, inhomogeneous distributions of constituents and extreme impurities, and accurate enough to determine material structures and their separability in the waste, we offer a method for analysing and evaluating waste streams that meets the most modern demands for reproducibility, diversity and effectiveness.

-We use this method for process-accompanying analysis for the technological control of the processing and recycling of plastic mixtures, the determination of the qualitative and quantitative composition of material flows of the same provenance as well as for the evaluation of the separability of plastic mixtures and the performance of separation processes.
+We use density fraction analysis for in-process analytics to technologically control the processing and recycling of plastic mixtures, to determine the qualitative and quantitative composition of material streams of the same provenance, and to evaluate the separability of plastic mixtures and the performance of separation processes.